Razorback decathlete Ayden Owens-Delerme proud to represent Puerto Rico

 A big family.

-So by the time Owens-Delerme was 17, he knew what flag he wanted to represent in international competition, even if the choice wasn’t an easy one.
+So by the time Owens-Delerme was 17, he knew what flag he wanted to represent in international competitions, even if the choice wasn’t an easy one.

 “It was difficult,” he said.
 “It was not easy.
 It was not clear cut, not black and white… but ultimately I valued me and what I felt.”